Sanjay Raut claims some people approached him to help topple Maha govt; writes to Vice President Naidu | Politics

 “I urge you to not just take note of the abuse of power to perpetuate intimidation and harassment of members of the Rajya Sabha, but also to speak up and take action,” Raut said in the letter to Naidu.

-Raut said his letter to Naidu is not even a trailer and that he will expose how the ED “runs a syndicate, blackmails and engages in money laundering”.
+Raut said he will expose how the ED “runs a syndicate, blackmails and engages in money laundering”.

 Asked about the people who made him the offer of toppling the Maharashtra government, Raut said he will talk about it in near future, but claimed it was “a joint venture of leaders from Delhi and Mumbai”.